DaveMaran/KatapultStandards/README.md

 ##### Version control
 Github will be used for all projects using version control.

-Setting up Github correctly for the development process is important for both easy of deployment and management between multiple members of staff/ development team.
+Setting up Github correctly for the development process is important for both ease of deployment and management between multiple members of staff/ development team.

 Github should be used for all project required code and not minified/ optimised assets.
 This should be completed within the build process for deployment.